-They're dating!
+They dated!
 Despite competing on different seasons, the pair turned their friendship into something more during quarantine.
 "Summer lovin'," Dean shared on Instagram back in August 2020.
 The couple would ultimately part ways before Michele appeared on MTV's The Challenge.

 After competing on Survivor: San Juan del Sur, the couple said "I Do" in August 2015 near Detroit.
 In September 2020, the couple announced they were pregnant through IVF.

 Parvati Shallow, a fan-favorite from multiple iterations of Survivor and the Sole Survivor of Fans vs. Favorites, started dating John Fincher of Survivor: Samoa in 2014.
 They married in 2017 and welcomed a daughter in 2018, with Parvati returning to compete in Winners at War just months after giving birth.
 In August 2021, the couple would file for divorce.

 These two Survivor lovebirds met in 2014 during Worlds Apart.
 Although they didn't start dating immediately after the show, they became a couple a few years later and announced their engagement on April 9, 2019.
 Just before Thanksgiving 2019, the couple said "I Do" in a magical Utah wedding ceremony.

 In 2022, the couple is expecting their second child.

 One day after reuniting for Survivor season 39's finale, the two contestants confirmed on Instagram that they were dating.
 "WOAH.
 Did you guys hear the news?"
 Elizabeth wrote on Instagram.
 "I've got a curly haired boyfriend named Jack and he is simply the most wonderful human being I know.
 And yes, we share hair products."

 These Survivor: Ghost Island contestants are so intertwined they started a vlog and a couples Instagram account: Tarzan and Jen.